bryceosterhaus/metaljs.com/src/pages/docs/guides/web-components.md

 ## [Web Components](#web_components)

-Metal components are generally invoked in one of three ways.
+Metal components are generally invoked in one of three ways:

 1) JavaScript